userstarwind/what2eat/README.md

 scores, reasons, and fallback diagnostics.
 This makes past decisions traceable and gives users a lightweight way to revisit meals they previously considered.

+## AI Statement

+I have used AI tools in completing this work.

+The automated writing and generative AI tools used include ChatGPT/Codex for planning, drafting, editing, and reviewing parts of the project documentation and code implementation.
+These tools were used to help generate ideas, suggest code structure, assist with debugging, identify possible implementation issues, improve wording, and refine explanations of the system design and recommendation workflow.

+All AI-assisted outputs were reviewed and adapted before inclusion.
+The final content, implementation decisions, and submitted work remain my responsibility.

 ## At A Glance

 `what2eat` includes: